 - Rated meal categories: both standard and extra ones.
 Relative values — a ratio of the number of specific meals sold to the total number of receipts received over a given time period.
 This helps track how successful the cashiers are at selling extra ingredients, new menu items, desserts, drinks, etc. The system can show this data on each cashier separately.
 This way managers can evaluate an employee’s performance and make adjustments to the process.

-- Speed of service — how long does it take the restaurant team to process each stage of the order (accept, cook, assemble, hand in).
+- Speed of service — how long does it take the restaurant team to process each prod of the order (accept, cook, assemble, hand in).
 This helps identify any weak links in the team and increase the speed of service.

 - Performance: SPMH (Sales per member hour) and TCPH (Transactions per member hour) — are the number of receipts or total sales in a specified hour.
 This helps understand whether the work schedule is efficient in terms of hourly traffic.
 For example, if performance is above normal, the restaurant is losing money because there aren’t enough employees and they don’t have time to serve all the clients.